MauRuRo/MSP4-CrossFitCommunityApp/README.md

 18. Commit changes to Github

     ```bash
-    $ commit -m "You message"
+    $ commit -m "Your message"
     ```

 19. Now that heroku is ready to go, Inside the Django setting.py you will need to set up the AWS configs so the static files have a place to go.